To move, to breathe, to fly, to float, To gain all while you give, To roam the roads of lands remote, To travel is to live.

 3. Walk to “Nyhavnsbroen,” the only bridge crossing the canal.
 This is the perfect spot for photos.

 4. Stop by the Memorial Anchor in Kongens Nytorv at the end of Nyhavn.
-This memorial commemorates the 1,700 Danish Navy officers and sailors who were killed in WW II.
+This memorial commemorates the 1,700 Danish Navy officers and sailors who were killed in World War II.
 The Anchor has been there since 1951 and is an excellent place to pay tribute to anyone who has served their country.

 5. Visit the National Museum of Denmark, which has preserved local artifacts in a museum since 1977.
 You can view several moored boats, many still at sea.

 6. In Denmark, there are more bikes than cars.
 Explore the area and its surroundings by renting a bicycle.
-There are plenty of locations to rent from but check your hotel first, as many hotels offer bicycles to their guests.
+There are plenty of locations to rent from, but check your hotel first, as many hotels offer bicycles to their guests.

 What would a visit to Nyhavn be without some food and drink?